 Use Existing Keyframes: The tracker uses keyframes you have manually created as a guide.
 After manually adding keyframes, return to the start frame and start the tracking analysis.
-If the tracker has difficulty locating the reference pattern, the manually created tracking keyframes are referenced to guide the tracker.
+If the tracker has difficulty locating the reference pattern, the manually created tracking keyframes help guide the tracker.

 Color: A color control to set a new color for the onscreen tracker.
 The default tracker color is red.
 A selected tracker is yellow.
 When a tracker is being positioned, its center crosshair is yellow and the border of its magnified inset is the color set in the color well.
 To adjust individual color channels, including the tracker’s opacity, click the disclosure triangle.
 For more information about color controls, see Use basic color controls in Motion.

-Top Left, Top Right, Bottom Right, Bottom Left (control groups): Controls (available when the Type pop-up menu is set to Four Corners and the Source well contains the footage being analyzed by the Match Move behavior) to adjust the Position, Track Size, Search Size, Fail Tolerance, Fail Behavior, and Color for each of the four-corner trackers individually.
+Top Left, Top Right, Bottom Right, Bottom Left (control groups): Available when Mode is set to Point (and when the Type pop-up menu is set to Four Corners and the Source well contains the footage being analyzed by the Match Move behavior), controls to adjust the Position, Track Size, Search Size, Fail Tolerance, Fail Behavior, and Color for each of the four-corner trackers individually.

-Top Left, Top Right, Bottom Right, Bottom Left (pop-up menus): Pop-up menus (available when the Type pop-up menu is set to Four Corners and the Source well contains tracking data from another behavior, such as Analyze Motion) to assign trackers from the source behavior to each of the four corners.
+Top Left, Top Right, Bottom Right, Bottom Left (pop-up menus): Available when Mode is set to Point (and when the Type pop-up menu is set to Four Corners and the Source well contains tracking data from another behavior, such as Analyze Motion) pop-up menus to assign trackers from the source behavior to each of the four corners.